usnistgov/BF/content/en/Info/Approach/Why BF.md

 ---
 # Why BF? <br/>_`Irena Bojanova, Inventor, Creator, PI,  Bugs Framework (BF)`_

-The Bugs Framework aims to have the expressiveness power to clearly describe any software bug or weakness, underlying any vulnerability.
-It builds on the following commonly used repositories of software weaknesses and vulnerabilities, while considering the problems that they have.
+Once fully developed, the Bugs Framework will have the expressiveness power to clearly describe any software bug or weakness, underlying any vulnerability.
+It is being built as a formal classification system that aims to address the of the current state or the art weakness and vulnerability repositories problems:

 *   [Common Weakness Enumeration (CWE)](https://cwe.mitre.org/) – a community-developed list of software and hardware weaknesses types.
 *   [Common Vulnerabilities and Exposures (CVE)](https://cve.mitre.org/) – a catalog of publicly disclosed cybersecurity vulnerabilities.
 Over 25,000 were documented in 2022 only.